Project Management Program

 The graduate program is cohort-based and offers three levels of recognition:

 - The Graduate Certificate in Project Management is awarded after successfully completing the first 21 semester credit hour Project Management Core Phase of the Program.

-- The MS in Management Science (MS MAS) degree with an emphasis in project management is earned after the completion of an additional 18 semester credit hours that includes business core courses and an international study trip.
+- The MS in Management Science (MS MSc) degree with an emphasis in project management is earned after the completion of an additional 18 semester credit hours that includes business core courses and an international study trip.

 - An MBA with project management emphasis is earned by waiving the MS degree and completing an additional 14 semester credit hours of management core courses.

 - Connect with the Director

 - Tuition and Fees